claresudbery/ElevatorKata01/README.md

 # ElevatorKata01
 elevator kata - first attempt (see http://blog.milesburton.com/2013/03/28/elevator-kata-mind-bending-pairing-exercise/)

-an elevator responds to calls containing a source floor and direction an elevator delivers passengers to requested floors elevator calls are queued not necessarily FIFO you may validate passenger floor requests you may implement current floor monitor you may implement direction arrow you may implement doors (opening and closing) you may implement DING! there can be more than one elevator
+- An elevator responds to calls containing a source floor and direction
+- An elevator delivers passengers to requested floors
+- Elevator calls are queued not necessarily FIFO
+- You may validate passenger floor requests
+- you may implement current floor monitor
+- you may implement direction arrow
+- you may implement doors (opening and closing)
+- you may implement DING!
+- there can be more than one elevator
-??
+- ??
 Max number of lift occupants?

 Interesting links:
 http://www.quora.com/Is-there-any-public-elevator-scheduling-algorithm-standard